UC-Course-LU/Assignment2/README.md

 # Urban Computing Assignment 2
 This repository contains the second assignment for the Urban Computing course in fall 2025.
-The excersises can be found in *"Assignment_2_SpatialData.ipynb"*.
+The excersises can be found in *"Assignment_2_SpatialData.ipynb"* and its html version.
 The file *"lab_04_modified.ipynb"* is used in Task 3.
 To hand in your work you need to push *"Assignment_2_SpatialData.ipynb"* to GitHub classroom.
 You can do this via the build-in Git interface of VS Code, or by executing the following commands:

 ```bash
 git add .